bakerjd99/Analyze-the-Data-not-the-Drivel/wp2epub/kinghobbitkong3538.markdown

 over who would direct the Hobbit and how to split any spoils.
-After Peter Jackson’s cinematic Lord of the Rings triumph people assumed he would be The Hobbit guy but an envious and embittered clique of Tolkien’s heirs felt the weren’t getting enough for their stuff and filed suit demanding more.
+After Peter Jackson’s cinematic Lord of the Rings triumph people assumed he would be The Hobbit guy but an envious and embittered clique of Tolkien’s heirs felt they weren’t getting enough for their stuff and filed suit demanding more.
 For some reason the spoiled progeny of the famous and accomplished think they’re entitled to feed on their glorious ancestor’s corpse — oops estate — forever.
 We’ve seen enough of this in